sholladay/pogo/README.md

 Type: `object`

-Contains the dynamic variables of the `path` in the route configuration, where each key is a variable name and the value is the corresponding part of the request path.
+Contains the name/value pairs of [path parameters](./docs/routing.md#parameters), where each key is a parameter name from the route path and the value is the corresponding part of the request path.
 Shortcut for `request.route.params`.

 #### request.path